Table Of Contents

 • Only 5% plan on switching from the cloud to on-premises infrastructure (cloud repatriation).

-• More enterprises are exploring a multi-cloud or hybrid cloud approach rather than just using a public cloud or private cloud strategy.
+• More enterprises are exploring a multi-cloud or hybrid cloud approach rather than just using a public or private cloud strategy.
 More on this later.

 There’s more.